Tracking the number of active COVID-19 cases in northeastern Ontario

 Novel coronavirus infections are reported by public health agencies for residents that live within the districts.
 In northeastern Ontario, there are five health units.

-The number of active cases comes from the total confirmed positive less all reported deaths and cases that have been resolved.
+The number of active cases comes from the total confirmed positive less cases that have been resolved, including deaths.

 "Anyone who is ill, even with mild symptoms, must stay home and self-isolate away from others," said Algoma Public Health's website.
 "Do not have close contact with others outside the immediate household of people you live with.
 Limit non-essential trips outside of home and avoid non-essential travel to other regions of the province."

 "All returning international travellers must stay home for 14 days," said Algoma Public Health.

 Since the pandemic began, there have been 279 confirmed positive cases, 238 resolved, including four COVID-related deaths in the Algoma District.
 The majority of the positive cases, 211, have been in the Sault Ste.
 Marie area, 48 in central and east Algoma, three in north Algoma and 17 in the Elliot Lake area.

 There are currently 22 active cases in the Nipissing and Parry Sound Districts after four new infections were confirmed on Tuesday afternoon, two in each district.
 This is after seven new infections were confirmed and six previous cases resolved on Monday.
 Health officials also confirmed the presence of variants of concern in four positive cases.

 Four of the active cases are in the Parry Sound area, while the other 18 are from Nipissing.